Carnap/Carnap-Documentation/doc/equivalences.md

 Note that Carnap actually considers all formulas equal up to renaming of bound variables.
-Thus, the `VR` rules are provided just for completeness (and will allow any numer of renamings of bound variables).
+Thus, the `VR` rules are provided just for completeness (and will allow any number of renamings of bound variables).
 Any variable renaming necessary to apply a quantifier shift can be done implicitly without first invoking the `VR` rule.